Absconding shooter associated with Bambiha gang held: Punjab DGP | Law-Order

 - India

-Punjab Police's Anti-Gangster Task Force has arrested Neeraj Chaska, an absconding shooter of the Bambiha gang, a senior police officer said on Thursday.
-Two foreign-made pistols were seized from his possession, Punjab Director General of Police (DGP) Gaurav Yadav in a tweet said. ''In yet another breakthrough #AGTF @PunjabPoliceInd arrested Neeraj @ Chaska an absconding shooter of the Bambiha Gang,'' he tweeted.
+The Punjab Police's Anti-Gangster Task Force on Thursday arrested Neeraj Chaska, an absconding shooter of the Davinder Bambiha gang, a senior police officer said.

-The DGP said Neeraj was wanted in several murder cases including that of Lawrence Bishnoi gang member Gurlal Brar, a relative of foreign-based wanted gangster Goldy Brar.
+Neeraj Chaska, the topmost wanted shooter of the Bambiha gang was arrested from Jammu for his involvement in multiple murders, including that of Student Organisation of Panjab University leader Gurlal Brar, DGP Gaurav Yadav said.

+The murder of Gurlal Brar, who was a close relative of Canada-based gangster Goldy Brar, triggered an inter-gang rivalry between the gangs of Davinder Bambiha and Lawrence Bishnoi, leading to a spate of murders in Punjab, Haryana, Chandigarh and the National Capital Region (NCR), a statement quoting the DGP said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)